Møns Klint – Denmark’s Stunning White Cliffs with a Tropical Feel

-Möns Klint on Zealand is paradise-like with its high white limestone cliffs and green sea.
-Maybe it is even Denmark's most beautiful place!
+Møns Klint on Zealand is a paradise with its high white limestone cliffs and green sea.
+Maybe it's even the most beautiful place in Denmark?

-The sea sparkles green like an emerald jewel at Mön's cliff, where the clear water meets the dark line of seaweed and sea depth.
+The sea sparkles green like an emerald jewel at Møns Klint (Møns Klint), where the clear water meets the dark line of seaweed and the ocean depths.
 It feels like standing on the border between two worlds – a tropical South Sea, but with Nordic winds.
-Here, dramatic nature and a postcard-beautiful sea meet in a way that makes the heart beat a little faster and the legs burst with longing for adventure.
-These are not just some white cliffs by the sea.
-This may even be Denmark's most beautiful place.
+Here, dramatic nature and a postcard-perfect sea meet in a way that makes your heart beat a little faster and your legs tingle with the longing for adventure.
+This is not just some white cliffs by the sea.
+This may even be the most beautiful place in Denmark.

-Many of us remember the song about Dover - Calais and their white cliffs, but it is not only in the English Channel that there are white cliffs.
-In the south-east of Zealand, the island of Mön is easily accessible by car via two bridges.
+Many of us remember the song about Dover – Calais and their white cliffs, but it is not only in the English Channel that there are white cliffs.
+In the southeast of Zealand, the island of Møn is easily accessible by car via two bridges.
 Here the sea is met by 128 meter high white limestone cliffs that slowly erode into the sea.
-The limestone settles on the seabed and forms a white seabed for a crystal clear sea that attracts hikers, boaters and bathers alike.
+The limestone settles on the seabed and forms a white seabed for a crystal clear sea that attracts both walkers, boaters and bathers.
 A place for both adventure and beauty.

 Our adventure begins at the top of the cliffs, where we follow the path along the edge.
 There are safety rails all along the way, yet it feels as if we are constantly hovering near the majestic cliffs.
 The view is almost impossible to capture in a picture.
 From one of the many vantage points, we see people down on the beach, like little colorful dots on the emerald water.
 128 meters above sea level is higher than you might think.

-a small boat we are on a beach with bright green water
+in a small boat we land on a beach with clear green water at the cliff of Møn

-The forest by Mön's klint is filled with large stately deciduous trees that form dark halls with cooling shadows.
+The forest at Møns Klint is filled with large, stately deciduous trees that form dark halls with cooling shadows.
 The ground is covered in a thick layer of autumn leaves that rustle like a newspaper when the dog runs around in them.
-It feels and looks like a Scanian beech forest, but beneath the surface something unique is hidden.
+It feels and looks like a Scanian beech forest, but something unique is hidden beneath the surface.
 Limestone cliffs mean that the soil is also unusually rich in lime.
-A combination that has created a unique flora, with around twenty wild species of orchids.
-Flowers that cannot be found anywhere else in Denmark.
+A combination that has created a unique flora, with about twenty wild species of orchids.
+Flowers that are found nowhere else in Denmark.

-people leaning against a fence by a steep cliff by the sea
+people leaning against a fence on a steep cliff by the sea at Møns Klint

 We walk north along the edge of the cliff, towards the long stairs down to the beach.
 Far out at sea is a large wind farm with wind turbines that slowly spin in the wind.
 However, we hear nothing about the wind farm.
 Here you only hear the waves of the sea and the echoing voices of the people down on the beach.

-During autumn and winter, it happens that the beach below the cliffs needs to be closed off from visitors, as storms and rain cause rock falls and landslides.
-Every year, a few centimeters of Mön's cliff disappear into the sea, and the entire area is estimated to be gone in 50 years.
-It may sound like a long time, but Mön's cliff has existed for an impressive 000 million years.
-In that perspective, 70 years feels like a breath.
+During autumn and winter, the beach below the cliffs sometimes needs to be closed to visitors, as storms and rain cause rockfalls and landslides.
+Every year, a few centimetres of Møn Klint disappear into the sea, and the entire area is estimated to be gone in 50,000 years.
+That may sound like a long time, but Møn Klint has existed for an impressive 70 million years.
+In that perspective, 50,000 years feels like a breath.

-a sailboat on the horizon by white steep limestone cliffs
+A sailboat on the horizon by the white steep limestone cliffs at Møn's Cliffs

 blue flowers in front of a turquoise sea